 - ActiveCampaign account with automation permissions

-- OneSignal account setup and configured to send push notifications
+- OneSignal account set up and configured to send push notifications

 - Push notification templates (if using) in OneSignal.
 Platforms supported include: